Presentation Structure & Storytelling

 Act 3: Closing (2-3 minutes) - Summarize Key Decisions

-- Acknowledge top risks and your mitigation strategies
+- Acknowledge top risks with mitigation strategies

 - Express confidence - “I believe this architecture addresses the core requirements because…”